Skip to main content

 You create an account with a zrok instance.
 Your account is identified by a username and a password, which you use to log into the web console.
 Your account also has a secret token, which you will use to authenticate from the zrok command-line to interact with the instance.

-You create a new account with a zrok instance through the zrok invite command.
+You create a new account with NetFoundry's zrok instance by subscribing in myzrok.io or in a self-hosted zrok instance by running the zrok invite command.

 Environment